Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where `remove_meta_if_default` and `dont_save_meta_if_default` don't return the given input value as default.
 	* Fixes a performance issue related to calculating text link counts when saving a post.
 	* Fixes a typo in the readme.txt, props [Raymond Rutjes](https://github.com/rayrutjes)

-* Under the hood
-	* Improves the readability feature for Dutch, English, French, German, Italian and Spanish.

 = 5.0.2 =